AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 ### Create and manage push notifications {#acs-gs-marketers-push}

-Push notifications are essential for reaching out to your mobile app users, even when they're not actively using your app.
+Push notifications are essential for reaching out to your mobile app users, even when they are not actively using your app.
 They serve various purposes like providing updates, driving specific actions, and notifying about deals.

-Adobe Campaign v8 supports both Android and iOS Push Channel.
-To transition existing workflows and deliveries that are using the Push Channel, please connect with your Adobe Campaign Transition Manager.
+In Campaign v8, the detailed steps for creating, testing, and sending a push notification delivery are similar to Campaign Standard.

 <table style="table-layout:fixed"><tr style="border: 0;">
 <td>